The biggest story in comedy the past week has been the firing of Shane Gillis from Saturday Night Live.

 A quick recap.
 On Thursday of last week, Gillis was named one of the new cast members hired by Saturday Night Live.
 Hours later, some past comments he made went viral where he used outdated and offensive terms for Chinese people and homophobic slurs.
 This was only made worse by the fact that on the same day he was hired, SNL also hired the first ever Asian cast member in 44 years, who also happens to be gay.
 By Monday, Gillis was let go from the show.

-On his show Lights Out with David Spade, Spade opted to sit this one out and let his guests, comedians Bill Burr and Jim Jefferies, comment on the controversy.
+On Lights Out with David Spade, Spade opted to sit this one out and let his guests, comedians Bill Burr and Jim Jefferies, comment on the controversy.

 “Well this is just cancel culture,” says Jefferies.
 “The guy shouldn’t have been fired.
 It’s just a couple things back in his history.
 Are we going to go through everyone’s history?”